tgag17/QOSF_Mentorship_Task/README.md

 - Displays the circuit diagram for any circuit input

 The notebook also contains examples where the usage of almost all of these features has been shown.
-It also includes the implementation of some algorithms to show all the features can be used collectively.
+It also includes the implementation of some algorithms to show how all the features can be used collectively.

 Thank you!